trambarhq/trambar/docs/user-guide.md

 ##### Merge request

-A **merge request** story is posted whenever someone creates a merge request.
+A **Merge request** story is posted whenever someone creates a merge request.

 ##### Milestone

-A **milestone** story is posted whenever someone creates a milestone.
+A **Milestone** story is posted whenever someone creates a milestone.

 ##### Membership

-A **membership** story indicates someone has either joined or left a GitLab project (i.e. gained or lost access to a repository).
+A **Membership** story indicates someone has either joined or left a GitLab project (i.e. gained or lost access to a repository).

 ##### Repository

-A **repository** story is posted when a git repository is created or deleted.
+A **Repository** story is posted when a git repository is created or deleted.
 Typically, you would only see it at the very beginning of a project's history.

 ##### Wiki

-A **wiki** story is posted when someone makes changes to a wiki page.
+A **Wiki** story is posted when someone makes changes to a wiki page.
 Only one story will get generated when multiple saves occur within a 24-hour period.

 If you have GitLab access, clicking on the text will send you to the wiki page.